20 Apr 2022By Olivia Sumpter

 Building a vocabulary curriculum isn’t as basic as it sounds.
 It’s easy to forget how mind-boggling new words can be.
 For the most part, the words that form our individual lexicons are so strongly embedded in us that we can use and understand them without really having to think.

 When we hear a word we know, we instinctively relate it to an object or concept we’ve experienced in the world - but we weren’t born with this skill.
 We didn’t always connect ‘happiness’ with the emotion we feel when we’re in a good mood.
 We had to learn to make that connection.
 Without learning that connection, ‘happiness’ would still be a strange sound and a row of letters.

 That’s why it’s so tough being a teacher of vocabulary.
 It’s our job to transform gobbledegook into something with a clear and specific meaning.

 With such a huge task in hand, it’s understandable that a lot of us make some common mistakes when trying to introduce a vocabulary curriculum to our schools.
 Here’s three we’ve seen quite a lot over the years, with explanations for why they don’t qualify as best practice.

-Why this isn’t best practice: Unfortunately, reading by itself does not constitute as an effective vocabulary curriculum.
-This is because many texts can be challenging, full of lots of words that students may never have encountered before.
-If students are then unable to intuit the meanings of these words from context, it is unlikely they will be able to fully comprehend the text and reap all the benefits reading can offer.
-To ensure that students have the necessary literacy skills to actually access these tricky texts, it is therefore important to have a really direct and specific focus on teaching new vocabulary.
-But, of course, it’s always good to make sure your students are reading too
+Unfortunately, reading by itself does not constitute as an effective vocabulary curriculum.
+This is because many texts can be challenging, full of lots of words that learners may never have encountered before.
+If learners are then unable to intuit the meanings of these words from context, it is unlikely they will be able to comprehend the text fully and reap all the benefits reading can offer.